sajidshahriar72543/LabReports-4124/Lab 4/README.md

 ## Experiment Name :

-## Implementation of Auto-correlation using two signals (one delayed) and calculating the delay.
+## Experimental Study of Practical Application of Correlation

 ---